César Romero (footballer, born 2001)

-César Benjamín Romero Ortíz (born 3 August 2001) is a Bolivian professional footballer who plays for Club Blooming and the Bolivia national football team.
+César Benjamín Romero Ortíz (born 3 August 2001) is a Bolivian professional footballer who plays for SA Bulo Bulo and the Bolivia national football team.

 Club career

 A central defender, he made his league debut for Club Blooming in March 2023 against Bolivar.
-He scored his first league goal that month, in a 2-2 draw against Real Tomayapo.
+He scored his first league goal that month, in a 2–2 draw against Real Tomayapo.
 He was part of the Club Blooming team which played in the 2023 Copa Sudamericana.

 International career

 A Bolivia U23 player, he was called up to the senior Bolivia national football team for the first time ahead of the 2024 Copa America.
 He made his debut for the senior Bolivia side on 31 May 2024, in a friendly match against Mexico in Chicago, Illinois.
 On 3 June 2024, he was subsequently named in the Bolivia squad for the 2024 Copa America.